 Anyone who wants a

 Car class shed its problems at the consumer's expense.

-We need something that takes care of assembling these parts for us.
+You need something that takes care of assembling these parts.

 It's not so bad now with only three creation methods.
 But maintaining it will be hairy as the application grows.
 This factory is going to become a huge spiderweb of interdependent factory methods!

-Wouldn't it be nice if we could simply list the things we want to build without having to define which dependency gets injected into what?
+Wouldn't it be nice if you could simply list the things you want to build without having to define which dependency gets injected into what?

 This is where the dependency injection framework comes into play.
 Imagine the framework had something called an injector.
-We register some classes with this injector, and it figures out how to create them.
+You register some classes with this injector, and it figures out how to create them.

-Car, we simply ask the injector to get it for us and we're good to go.
+Car, you simply ask the injector to get it for you and you're good to go.